PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 With SNMP architecture, managed host or application should have a component called SNMP Agent.
-It acts as an intermediate having access to host/application internals and being able providing that information over SNMP to interested parties in form of SNMP variables.
+It acts as an intermediate having access to host/application internals and being able to funnel that information over SNMP to interested parties in form of SNMP variables.

 The other part of the system is called SNMP Manager, this component is